ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/25-ros2/10-installation.md

 ## Docker

-If you don't want to run ROS natively, you can run it in a container with the VS Code [dev containers](https://code.visualstudio.com/docs/devcontainers/containers) extenstion or you can place the following helper function in your `~/.bashrc` which will help manage permanent containers based on the MRS ROS images.
+If you don't want to run ROS natively, you can run it in a container with the VS Code [dev containers](https://code.visualstudio.com/docs/devcontainers/containers) extension or you can place the following helper function in your `~/.bashrc` which will help manage permanent containers based on the MRS ROS images.

 ```bash
 rosker() {